Social Media Account Security and Policies

 To increase security, we recommend changing social media passwords at the beginning of each semester.

-- At least two people per department should have access to that department's social media accounts; at least one of these people should be a full-time faculty or staff member.
+- Multiple people should have access to all of your department's social media accounts.
+At least two people per department should have access to that department's social media accounts; at least one of these people should be a full-time faculty or staff member.
 Students should not be the only people with access to official university school or departmental accounts.

 - If someone who has access to the account leaves Vanderbilt, passwords should be changed immediately.

 - When the admin of a Facebook account leaves Vanderbilt, they must transfer the admin role to another Vanderbilt person before they leave.